 Cornell's wireless Internet service is available in all rooms and apartments with the exception of Ecology House student rooms.
-Check the IT@Cornell Wi-Fi webpage for assistance in connecting to Cornell's secure wireless (Wi-Fi) network.
+Please refer to the IT@Cornell Wi-Fi webpage for assistance in connecting to Cornell's secure wireless (Wi-Fi) network.

 Undergraduate communities: Because most students have cell phones*, landline phones are no longer provided in most undergraduate student rooms.
 However, common-area phones are available in all residential buildings for emergency, campus, local, and toll-free calls (long-distance calls may be made on common phones with the use of a phone card or Cornell PIN number.)
 You may also have a phone jack activated in your room for a fee if you want to bring a landline phone with you.
 To inquire about phone jack activation, fees, and billing, visit Cornell Information Technologies.

 Graduate/professional student communities: For residents of Hasbrouck, local telephone service is included in the housing rate.
 Residents of Thurston Court must request telephone service from Cornell Information Technologies, and are charged activation and deactivation fees, plus a monthly charge for local service.
 All students are billed monthly on their university bursar accounts for long-distance service and toll calls.
 Other long-distance or international phone services may be obtained by using telephone cards.